Ultimate guide to 50 easy care indoor plants

 Our cactus blooms gorgeous yellow flowers that add a delightful pop of color, typically during spring.
 When mature, it can grow up to 3 feet tall and 2 feet wide!

-Propagation tip: cut an offset (about 1-2 inches in diameter) from the base, let it dry for a few days until the cut end calluses, then plant it in a sandy cactus soil mix.
-It takes about 2-3 weeks for roots to develop
+• Cut an offset (about 1-2 inches in diameter) from the base, let it dry for a few days until the cut end calluses, then plant it in a sandy cactus soil mix.

-Symbolism and zodiac signs: symbolizes endurance and protection, making it perfect for practical and resilient Taurus individuals
+• Symbolizes endurance and protection, making it perfect for practical and resilient Taurus individuals

 Pros and cons